Clayton Diandy

-Clayton Silverio Diandy (born 29 July 2006) is a Senegalese professional footballer who plays for Saudi First Division League club Al-Diriyah, on loan from Super League Greece club Aris.
+Clayton Silverio Diandy (born 29 July 2006) is a Senegalese professional footballer who plays for Saudi Pro League club Al-Diriyah, on loan from Super League Greece club Aris.

 Club career

 He was born in São Domingos, in Guinea-Bissau but moved to Senegal as a child.
 He trained at Casamance AC and Espoirs de Guédiawaye in Senegal.
 He joined the Greek club Aris Thessaloniki during the summer transfer window of 2024, agreeing to a five-year contract having been on a two-week trial in July 2024.
 The fee could rise to a reported €1 million if certain conditions are met.
 He started first-team playing matches for the club in his debut season, although he missed a month with injury.

 On 27 September 2025, Diandy joined Al-Diriyah on loan.

 International career

 He was selected for the Senegal U17 to play at the 2023 FIFA U-17 World Cup, featuring in for matches.

 He played for Senegal U20 at the 2025 Under-20 Africa Cup of Nations tournament, winning a penalty in their final group game against DR Congo U20 that helped them secure a place in the knock-out rounds.